 - Under Installed apps, click Add apps

-- Search for and select the name of our custom app (Harper)
+- Search for and select Harper

 - Click Save

-- Next assign who should have access.
+- Next, assign who should have access:

 The app will now appear automatically for selected users.